 It made me think about how the same “alpha male” behaviors that help men in the dating scene also lead to us being “deselected” by criminals as potential victims.
 The video is quite instructive and I urge you all to check it out.
-I generally hate watching videos online, but this one held my attention for the full 45 minutes.
+I generally hate watching videos online, but this one held my full attention.

 Let me start off by saying that this information is primarily directed to men.
 I’m certain that there are techniques in the video that will also help women, but I’m less sure of their effectiveness.
 I’m going to have to think more about the best way women can utilize this information.

 Here’s the bottom line…